Make the most of your holiday break

-- Think about what you want to budget, when you want to do your shopping, what meals you may be making, who you are making time to see and where you may want to drop off donations.
+- think about what you want to budget, when you want to do your shopping, what meals you may be making, who you are making time to see and where you may want to drop off donations.

-- Prepare for your emotions.
+- prepare for your emotions.
 Stress, loneliness, guilt, excitement, appreciation – remind yourself you may experience a multitude of feelings and have a list of go-to coping strategies for this season.
 For instance, if you’re overwhelmed, try removing yourself from a busy room for 5 minutes to gather your thoughts.

-When we plan ahead, we make an effort to remove the last-minute scrambling and allow a sense of control back into the season.
 With that being said, I can understand some people love the chaos holidays may bring and in that case, scrap your to do list and see where the season takes you!

 Don’t abandon all normal routines and healthy habits